TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 9/Nehemiah 9.3.md

 ---

-And they stood up in their place, and read in the book of the law of Jehovah their God a fourth part of the day; and [another] fourth part they confessed, and worshipped Jehovah their God.
+They stood up in their place, and read in the book of the law of Yahweh their God a fourth part of the day; and [another] fourth part they confessed, and worshiped Yahweh their God.